 The advent of the digital world has implied a progressively ambient and ubiquitous use of technology and communication services, leading to an increase in the amount, quality, and accuracy of data generated and collected on a global scale.
 With the increasingly rapid innovation and developments in big data, and the consequent need for comprehensive, global, secure, interoperable and minimalistic digital identity policies assumes a greater urgency.
 As the nameless and faceless environments of ICT networks and the internet continue to expand, the lack of systems in place to safely and securely use big data and at the same time protect the consumer, will have significant implications for access, innovation, investment, and the global economy as a whole.

+Further, new technology like Distributed Ledger Technology (DLT), has the potential to bring a paradigm shift in accounting/settlement process as we use to know it.
+DLT provides an opportunity for the first time where competing market participants can cooperate even in an untrusted environment.
+In spite of such far-reaching benefits, DLT is bound to pose economic and policy challenges.

 2 Question